RandomDelta6/Surge/README.md

 # Notes

-This board prioritises small form factor above all else and as such will have a performance penalty as opposed to the reference layout which uses a two layer design with single sided component layout spread out over a much larger area with global ground net on bottom layer.

-Mounting the magnetic component (Inductor) directly on the otherside of the controller introduces significant noise and coupling.
-As such a 4 layer PCB is required for isolation which is achieved by flooding ground in the middle two copper layers as well as underneath the inductor on the bottom layer.
-This should provide significant shielding to signal lines and the throughly stitched ground planes should ensure low impedance across ground net.
-This minimises the magnetic effect but does not completely isolate it, as such a nominal coil whine is to be expected.
-This design uses all smd components to reduce noise bleed and isolate switching noise to ensure minimal noise characteristics on output line.

-The reference design might be cheaper as it utilises 2 layers as opposed to 4 layers in this design, but the cost difference should be negligible on a per unit basis when panelized due to the smaller board footprint in this design which would net more boards from a similar sized panel.
-Thorough use of vias in this design is necessary for proper signal integrity even though it might increase expense.
-Thick signal traces are used wherever necessary to minimise the inductive effect of the tracks for high frequency signals.
-Ceramic Capacitors with low ESR must be used.
-MLCC X5R and X7R Series are recommended.
+All items are mounted on the back of the board,

-Although I am pretty confident the board should work, you might still wish to have the board verified by a professional.
-I am not particularly confident about the values of C4 and C10.

-Couldn't find a proper model for Inductor L1 and Diodes D1 and D2, so they are missing on the PCB views.
+Although I am pretty confident the board should work, you might still wish to have the board verified by a professional.Couldn't find a proper model for Thermal Circuit Breaker, so it is missing in PCB view.

 This project was made with Kicad 7.0 .
-Generate gerbers as per specification from the fab of your choice.
+Generate gerbers as per specifications of the fab of your choice.

 # Disclaimer